flanksource/canary-checker/README.md

 <sup>*</sup> One of either endpoint or namespace must be specified, but not both.
 Specify a namespace of `"*"` to crawl all namespaces.

-This check has an option to display result in text format instead of pass/fail bar format.
+This check provides an option to display results in text format instead of pass/fail bar format.
-To enable text based result user would define `displayTemplate`.
+To enable text format the user would define a `displayTemplate`.

 The fields exposed for `displayTemplate` are:
 - .code: response code from the http server.